A White Paper by ChicagoWineCellarExpert.com

 Insulating a wine cellar provides a heat/cold break between the inside of the cellar and the adjacent spaces around the cellar.
-The fact that the ground temperature varies between 520 during Chicago winters and 640 in the summer confirms the reasoning behind insulation, even for exterior walls.
+The fact that the ground temperature varies between 52 degrees during Chicago winters and 64 degrees in the summer confirms the reasoning behind insulation, even for exterior walls.
 A ten-inch thick concrete wall has an insulation factor of r1.
 Basically it is an open window to whatever environment lay on the other side.
 Insulation is cheap compared to buying a cooling unit that is twice the size required for the same room if properly insulated.

 A vapor barrier, encapsulating the entire cellar, is required.
 Its presence between the foundation wall and the insulation prevents the migration of moisture from the outside to the insulation.
 Wet insulation will evolve over time into wet drywall, which in turn will evolve into mold.
 Typically vapor barriers are 6mil plastic with the seams between the sheets taped.
 The actual material of the vapor barrier can change depending upon the type of insulation used.